Dogs could be trained to sniff out malaria in people according to new research aimed at preventing the spread of the deadly disease.

 An accompanying study introduced a fake biodetection dog to Gambian villages to gauge their acceptability, with researchers reporting that most people were favourably disposed to their use in principle.

-Dr Claire Guest, co-author and Chief Executive Officer of MDD, said: “We have had positive results training dogs to detect diseases including cancer and diabetes sugar changes by odour.
+Study co-author Dr Claire Guest, Chief Executive Officer of Medical Detection Dogs, said: “MDD have had positive results training dogs to detect diseases including cancer and diabetes sugar changes by odour.
 This is the first time we have trained dogs to detect a parasite infection and we are delighted by these early results.

 “The possible potential to train dogs to detect tropical disease where diagnostics are poor, such as leishmaniasis and trypanosomiasis is huge.
 I believe that this study indicates that dogs have an excellent ability to detect malaria and if presented within an individual infected with the parasite or a piece of recently worn clothing, their accuracy levels will be extremely high.
 This is a reliable, non-invasive test and is extremely exciting for the future.”

-Surveys of schoolchildren were undertaken by the Medical Research Council Unit The Gambia and LSHTM.
+Surveys of schoolchildren were undertaken by the Medical Research Council Unit The Gambia and ARCTEC at LSHTM.
 Sock samples were processed before being sent to Medical Detection Dogs.

-Professor Umberto D’Alessandro, co-author and Unit Director at the MRCG at LSHTM, said: “Detecting malaria-infected but otherwise healthy people is a laborious and time-consuming process that requires collecting a blood sample to be then processed in a well-equipped laboratory.
+Co-author Professor Umberto D’Alessandro, Unit Director at the MRCG at LSHTM, said: “Detecting malaria-infected but otherwise healthy people is a laborious and time-consuming process that requires collecting a blood sample to be then processed in a well-equipped laboratory.

 “New approaches to facilitate the identification of infected individuals to be treated would help enormously in addressing the human reservoir of infection and possibly reduce malaria transmission.
 The opportunity to use trained dogs for this purpose is promising.
 Results show that it may be possible to identify infected people by their body odour.”